MichaelAaronMcMahon/Shell/README.md

 Expected Behavior: The shell stops asking for new commands and returns control to the original terminal session or command prompt.
 The transition is smooth, without errors, indicating the shell has gracefully closed.

----Bare names---
-As of right now bare name commands cause problems with pipe commands when run in the same interactive session or from the same batch file.
-Testing these cases upon running ./mysh afresh work, however.
-Run ./mysh and then enter all of the commands under "input".

-Test b1: mysh takes bare names as program names and searches for them in /usr/local/bin, /usr/bin and /bin in that order Attempts to find and run pip in /usr/local/bin
-input:
-pip
-expected output (in the terminal):
-Usage:
-  pip <command> [options]

-Commands:
-  install                     Install packages.
-  download                    Download packages.
-  uninstall                   Uninstall packages.
-  freeze                      Output installed packages in requirements format. inspect                     Inspect the python environment. list                        List installed packages. show                        Show information about installed packages. check                       Verify installed packages have compatible dependencies. config                      Manage local and global configuration. search                      Search PyPI for packages. cache                       Inspect and manage pip's wheel cache. index                       Inspect information available from package indexes. wheel                       Build wheels from your requirements. hash                        Compute hashes of package archives. completion                  A helper command used for command completion. debug                       Show information useful for debugging. help                        Show help for commands.

-General Options:
-  -h, --help                  Show help.
-  --debug                     Let unhandled exceptions propagate outside the main subroutine, instead of logging them to stderr.
-  --isolated                  Run pip in an isolated mode, ignoring environment variables and user configuration.
-  --require-virtualenv        Allow pip to only run in a virtual environment; exit with an error otherwise.
-  --python <python>           Run pip with the specified Python interpreter.
-  -v, --verbose               Give more output.
-Option is additive, and can be used up to 3 times.
-  -V, --version               Show version and exit.
-  -q, --quiet                 Give less output.
-Option is additive, and can be used up to 3 times (corresponding to WARNING, ERROR, and CRITICAL logging levels).
-  --log <path>                Path to a verbose appending log.
-  --no-input                  Disable prompting for input.
-  --keyring-provider <keyring_provider>
-                              Enable the credential lookup via the keyring library if user input is allowed.
-Specify which mechanism to use [disabled, import, subprocess]. (default: disabled)
-  --proxy <proxy>             Specify a proxy in the form scheme://[user:passwd@]proxy.server:port.
-  --retries <retries>         Maximum number of retries each connection should attempt (default 5 times).
-  --timeout <sec>             Set the socket timeout (default 15 seconds).
-  --exists-action <action>    Default action when a path already exists: (s)witch, (i)gnore, (w)ipe, (b)ackup, (a)bort.
-  --trusted-host <hostname>   Mark this host or host:port pair as trusted, even though it does not have valid or any HTTPS.
-  --cert <path>               Path to PEM-encoded CA certificate bundle.
-If provided, overrides the default.
-See 'SSL Certificate Verification' in pip documentation for more information.
-  --client-cert <path>        Path to SSL client certificate, a single file containing the private key and the certificate in PEM format.
-  --cache-dir <dir>           Store the cache data in <dir>.
-  --no-cache-dir              Disable the cache.
-  --disable-pip-version-check
-                              Don't periodically check PyPI to determine whether a new version of pip is available for download.
-Implied with --no-index.
-  --no-color                  Suppress colored output.
-  --no-python-version-warning
-                              Silence deprecation warnings for upcoming unsupported Pythons.
-  --use-feature <feature>     Enable new functionality, that may be backward incompatible.
-  --use-deprecated <feature>  Enable deprecated functionality, that will be removed in the future.

-Test b2: mysh takes bare names as program names and searches for them in /usr/local/bin, /usr/bin and /bin in that order Attempts to find and run texplate in /usr/bin
-input:
-texplate
-expected output (in the terminal):
- ______         __   __          ___             __
-/\__  _\       /\ \ /\ \        /\_ \           /\ \__
-\/_/\ \/    __ \ `\`\/'/'  _____\//\ \      __  \ \ ,_\    __
-   \ \ \  /'__`\`\/ > <   /\ '__`\\ \ \   /'__`\ \ \ \/  /'__`\
-    \ \ \/\  __/   \/'/\`\\ \ \L\ \\_\ \_/\ \L\.\_\ \ \_/\  __/
-     \ \_\ \____\  /\_\\ \_\ \ ,__//\____\ \__/.\_\\ \__\ \____\
-      \/_/\/____/  \/_/ \/_/\ \ \/ \/____/\/__/\/_/ \/__/\/____/
-                             \ \_\
-                              \/_/

-TeXplate 1.0.4, a document structure creation tool Copyright (c) 2024, Island of TeX
-All rights reserved.

-Missing required option: '--output=<output>'
-Usage: texplate [-c=<configuration>] -o=<output> [-t=<template>]
-                [-m=<String=String>...]...
-  -c, --config=<configuration>
-                          The configuration file in which the tool can read template data, for automation
-                            purposes.
-Make sure to follow the correct specification when writing a
-                            configuration file.
-  -m, --map=<String=String>...
-                          The contextual map that provides the data to be merged in the template.
-This parameter can be used multiple times.
-You can specify a map entry with the key=value syntax (mind the entry
-                            separator).
-  -o, --output=<output>   The output file in which the chosen
-                            template will be effectively written.
-                            Make sure the directory has the correct permissions for writing the output file.
-  -t, --template=<template>
-                          The name of the template.
-The tool will search both user and system locations and set the template model accordingly, based
-                            on your specs.

-Test b3: mysh takes bare names as program names and searches for them in /usr/local/bin, /usr/bin and /bin in that order Attempts to find and run ciptool in /bin
-input:
-ciptool
-expected output (in the terminal): ciptool - Bluetooth Common ISDN Access Profile (CIP)

-Usage:
-        ciptool [options] [command]

-Options:
-        -i [hciX|bdaddr]   Local HCI device or BD Address -h, --help         Display help

-Commands:
-        show                    Show remote connections
-        search                  Search for a remote device
-        connect  <bdaddr>       Connect a remote device
-        release  [bdaddr]       Disconnect the remote device
-        loopback <bdaddr>       Loopback test of a device